 The Company does not apply a corporate governance code.
-As a subsidiary of Renewables, it adheres to the rules and principles of governance established by SPREL, set by the board of directors of SPREL ("the SPREL Board"), in accordance with its terms of reference, subject always to any specific requirements of the Articles and the SHA.
+As a company within the Renewable production division, it adheres to the rules and principles of governance established by SPREL, set by the board of directors of SPREL ("the SPREL Board"), in accordance with its terms of reference, subject always to any specific requirements of the Articles and the SHA.
 The terms of reference of the SPREL Board are published on www.scottishpowerrenewables.com under 'Corporate Governance'.